 The first thing to do is to help your horse get settled in.
 They’re going to need some time to get used to their new surroundings, and there’s a good chance you won’t recognise them during this period!
 If you’ve spent a lot of time getting to know your horse before purchase, and you’ve come to see them as a warm and friendly creature, they might not be so open with you once you’ve introduced them to their new home.

 This is because it’s new, and quite possibly overwhelming, and you’ve got to give your new horse the space they need to learn about their new barn and pasture.
 Let them out to get used to the surrounding space too, so they can find their favourite foraging spots and trees/fence posts to scratch against.
 And at the same time, get closer and closer to them, and take it slow.
 Let them know you’re OK to be around, and you’re the one thing that hasn’t changed in their life!

 Get Outfitted Properly

 You’re going to be taking your horse for regular rides, right?
 Well, you’re going to need to outfit yourself properly for occasions like these!
 Any old outfit won’t do – if you’re going to climb on the back of a horse, you should be wearing protective, streamlined gear that both feels comfortable and does the job.

 Where do you find such clothing?
-Start online; usually the best prices can be found at wholesale stores online, or specialised websites - you’ll be able to find find Dubarry boots boots at the latter quite easily!
+Start online; usually, the best prices can be found at wholesale stores online, or specialized websites – you’ll be able to find Dubarry boots at the latter quite easily!

 Take Riding Slowly